ADOUJEAN/CerHorProgress/README.md

 # CerHorProgress
-A subclass of {@link android.view.View} class for creating a custom circular and horizontal progressBar with the possibility of two texts inside on circular progress.
+A subclass of {@link android.view.View} class for creating a custom circular, horizontal and vertical progressBar with the possibility of two texts inside on circular progress.
 Such as the value of progression ...

 # How to use CerHorProgress ?